-Bonnie de la Hunty is a soprano from Perth, Western Australia, who specializes in Baroque and Classical repertoire, art song, and traditional folk song.
-She is the soprano for and co-director of Perth-based Early Music ensemble, HIP Company.
+Bonnie de la Hunty is a West Australian soprano and arranger specialising in Baroque and Classical music, art song, and traditional folk song.
+She is the Artistic Director of Early Music ensemble, HIP Company.

 Bonnie completed her Masters in Singing at the Royal Academy of Music, London; and Artist Diploma in Early Music at the Koninklijk Conservatorium, The Hague, Netherlands.
 Prior to this, she completed a Bachelor and Graduate Diploma of Music at the Western Australian Academy of Performing Arts (WAAPA, Edith Cowan University), where she was awarded as the university’s top faculty graduate.